Chatham Maritime Watersports Centre at Basin 2

 There are 5 spaces per session and arrival will be 15 minutes before the start of your session.

-You must be confident and competent on the board or in the boat and capable of launching recovering and self-rescue from the water.
+You must be confident and competent on the kayak or paddleboard being capable of launching, recovering and self-rescue from the water.

-Our minimum age has increased temporarily to 10.
+Our minimum age has increased temporarily to 10 for all activities.

 For the moment our changing rooms will be closed and we will not be hiring wetsuits.

 We will provide you with a buoyancy aid. (although you can bring your own if you have one).

 Please Call Matt on 07538 964335 or message to find out more or to book!